-Everybody’s getting into the spirit of FARE’s Teal Pumpkin Project for Halloween.
-So at Allergic Living, we add to the fun – by giving a couple of classic costumes a food allergy-inspired twist.
+Everybody’s getting into the spirit of the Teal Pumpkin Project, launched by FARE, for Halloween.
+At Allergic Living, we’re adding to the fun – by giving a couple of classic costumes a food allergy-inspired twist.

 With a dash of creativity and a few pinches of teal, you too can create a one-of-kind witch or wizard costume.
 Just follow the easy steps below.